Golden46/InventorySystem/README.md

 - I did have to make an ItemInteract script which is placed on each item you can pick up.
 This was very easy to do and had no issues.
 - Upon setting up the interactions I did forget to create an Interactable layer for the objects to have so at first the interactions didn't work.
 - I had a lot of trouble setting up the new input system for the interact key to subscribe to the performed event action.
 I was subscribing to a function in the first person controller script and I am using a seperate script for the input manager.
 I was referencing the first person controller script wrong so it was coming back as null.
 I changed this to use FindObjectOfType because there will be only one FPS and now it works perfectly.

+## 2024-10-17
+- Using the new input system, set up a way to toggle the inventory UI with no issues
+  - Had to add a way to disable camera movement and interaction when in the inventory otherwise you could pick up items and look around while trying to navigate the inventory which I do not want.